 On the other end of Central Park, the Museum of Modern Art is home to some of the most influential pieces of modern art in the world.

 The MoMA features the works of Monet, Warhol, Cezanne, Van Gogh, Seurat, as well of hoards of contemporary artists who are constantly changing the art scene.
 In addition to the famous permanent halls, the MoMA regularly features a unique range of ever-changing special exhibits.

-Getting in: Museum of Modern Art (MoMA) tickets are included on New York City Explorer Pass.
+Getting in: Museum of Modern Art (MoMA) tickets are included on the New York Explorer Pass.